 You might think that if you can’t see any mold in your apartment right now, you’re all good, and you can keep chugging along as you always do.
 Unfortunately, this might not be the case.
 Mold has the tendency to pop up unexpectedly.
 Taking steps to actively prevent mold growth is the only way to be sure that you can handle an infestation if it does crop up.
-We’re here to give you a few tips on how to best keep your rental mold-free.
+We’re here to give you a few tips on how to best keep your rental mold-free and hold on to your security deposit.

 What is Mold?